hillaabra/bfi-weekend-box-office-reports/README.md

 ```
 $ conda env create -f env.yaml -n boxoffice
 ```
-* After activating the conda environment, run `app.py` on the command line with the pathway to the BFI weekend box office excel report of your choosing, e.g.:
+* After activating the conda environment, run `app.py` on the command line with the pathway to the BFI weekend box office excel report of your choosing, e.g. from the folder of test-reports included in the repository:
 ```
-$ python app.py xls_file_pathway.xls
+$ python app.py test-reports/bfi-weekend-box-office-report-2024-08-02-04.xls
 ```
 * A message will be loaded to the command line telling you which http link Dash is running on, e.g. `http://127.0.0.1:8050/` - copy and paste this link to your browser of choice to view the app and start interacting with it.